Aryna Sabalenka: 2021: Doubles No. 1, singles No. 2

-Sabalenka won the title at the Madrid Open where she faced Ashleigh Barty in the championship match.
+Sabalenka won the title at the Madrid Open, facing Ashleigh Barty in the championship match.
 It was a rematch of the 2021 Porsche Tennis Grand Prix final, two week earlier, as Sabalenka faced her vanquisher, world No. 1 Ashleigh Barty.
 As a result of her fourth WTA 1000 title, she entered the top 5 rankings in singles at world No. 4.

-Sabalenka and compatriot Victoria Azarenka won the doubles event at the German Open, defeating the top seeded pair of Demi Schuurs and Nicole Melichar.
+Sabalenka and compatriot Victoria Azarenka won the doubles event at the German Open, defeating the top-seeded pair of Demi Schuurs and Nicole Melichar.

 Seeded second at Wimbledon, Sabalenka reached her first Grand Slam quarterfinal and semifinal, defeating 18th seed Elena Rybakina and 21st seed Ons Jabeur in straight sets, respectively.
-She then lost her semifinal match against Karolina Pliskova in three sets.
-As a result of her performance at Wimbledon she reached a career-high ranking of world No. 3 in the WTA singles rankings.
+She then lost her semifinal match against Karolína Plíšková in three sets.
+As a result of her performance at Wimbledon, she reached a career-high ranking in the world No. 3 in the WTA singles rankings.
 Sabalenka became the third Belarusian woman to reach the last four of Wimbledon following Natasha Zvereva in 1998 and Victoria Azarenka in 2011 and 2012.

 Sabalenka continued her season at the Canadian Open in Montreal.
 She reached the semifinals but lost to Karolína Plíšková, in straight sets.
 She then lost her opening-round match against Paula Badosa at the Cincinnati Open.
 Despite the loss, Sabalenka reached a career-high ranking of world No. 2.

 At the US Open, Sabalenka reached her second consecutive (and second overall) major semifinal following wins over Danielle Collins, Elise Mertens, and Barbora Krejčíková.
 In the semifinal, she lost to Leylah Fernandez in three sets.

 Due to a positive COVID-19 test, Sabalenka was not able to play at Indian Wells.